Hemoye Shero

-Hemoye Shero, Hamu Shiru, (Kurmanji: Hemoyê Şêro; died 1932), was a nineteenth century Yezidi tribal leader from the Shingal Mountains in what was the Ottoman Empire.
+Hemoye Shero, Hamu Shiru, (Kurmanji: Hemoyê Şero; died 1932), was a nineteenth century Yezidi tribal leader from the Shingal Mountains in what was the Ottoman Empire.
 Hemoye Shero was instrumental in transforming one of the Yezidi social classes, the faqirs, into a tribal entity and establishing himself as the chief.

 Early life

 Hemoye Shero's father is believed to have established his family in Jabal Sinjar sometime during the mid-nineteenth century.
 During this period, Hemoye Shero's father was initiated into the Yezidi Faqir Order.
 By the 1870s, Hemoye Shero, now himself a member of the faqir order, seems to have assumed his father's position and began to wield influence over a group of followers as well as some extra-Shingali tribal groups with whom he may have been, or at least gave himself out to be, related (the Sharkiyyan and the Dinadiyya of the Sheikhan district northeast of Mosul).